-- Appropriate accounting and financial reporting policies and procedures are in place, regularly reviewed and updated for business developments and regulatory changes. - Staff involved in the Group's accounting, consolidation and reporting are appropriately qualified, trained and are kept up to date with relevant changes in both national requirements and in International Financial Reporting Standards ('IFRS'). - Controls have been established in the processing of accounting transactions to ensure appropriate authorisations, an effective segregation of duties, and the complete, timely and accurate recording of financial information.
+Appropriate accounting and financial reporting policies and procedures are in place, regularly reviewed and updated for business developments and regulatory changes.

+Staff involved in the Group's accounting, consolidation and reporting are appropriately qualified, trained and are kept up to date with relevant changes in both national requirements and in International Financial Reporting Standards ('IFRS').

+Controls have been established in the processing of accounting transactions to ensure appropriate authorisations, an effective segregation of duties, and the complete, timely and accurate recording of financial information.
 This control framework continues to be enhanced through the implementation of additional workflow-based controls and validations.
-Risk-based monitoring controls are implemented for key SAP control configurations and transac-
+Risk-based monitoring controls are implemented for key SAP control configurations and transactions.
+Specific controls are in place, such as monthly reviews and data validation procedures, to ensure the correct and timely recognition of revenues.